mweel1/usa_high_level/grants/personal-profile/v2/index.md

 Licensed 3rd Party Applications can receive medical records if the user opts into it.

-All medial events will be sent to Department of Health and Human Services (HHS).
+All medial events will be sent to Department of Health and Human Services (HHS) for analysis.

 ## Trackable Devices